Geri-Borbas/Unity.Library.eppz_easing/README.md

 y = (x<0.5) ?
 16x^3-6x^2 : 16x^3-42x^2+36x-9
 ```

-You can see them in action in any plot service like http://fooplot.com/, or simply copy eqution to Google search bar.
+You can see them in action in any plot service like http://fooplot.com/, or simply copy equation to Google search bar.

 #### Next